Andrews-McMeel-Universal/amu-code_standards/javascript/es6/README.md

 #### Messages from the Game

 The game communicates with the page via the `amuGame` Javascript Object and contains data needed by the page.
 It is important to include the `amuGame` key as part of the response, which the page uses to identify responses from game.
+If a data point isn't applicable to the game, or if it refers to an event that hasn't occurred yet (such as completing the game), it should be omitted.

 | Property                           | Type                        | Description                                                                                                                                                                                                                                                                                                                                          |
 | ---------------------------------- | --------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |